BraedenQ/it350/README.md

 IT350 Project

 You need to use the test.sql file to load the sample database that I created.
-You can do this by running 'mysql -uroot -p < test.sql
+You can do this by running 'mysql -u root -p test < test.sql

 You will also need to add the line '127.0.0.1       clinic.com' to your /etc/hosts file.